 I still feel as if I’m going on holiday every time I pop over into Spain, one of the many joys of living in the Pyrénées-Orientales.
 A complete change of country and language without crossing water is a bit of a treat for us Brits!

-For motorway users, the recent introduction of a ‘télépéage’ remote control that can be used on both sides of the border means that you can sail blithely through the toll booth without stopping (more or less) and the payment is taken automatically out of your bank account.
+For motorway users, the introduction several years ago of a ‘télépéage’ remote control that can be used on both sides of the border means that you can sail blithely through the toll booth without stopping (more or less) and the payment is taken automatically out of your bank account.

 You can use the electronic toll payment badge on all motorways in France, and Spain.
 And particularly for right hand car drivers, it takes all the pain out of passing the péage!